 For many, having a child seems simple—they follow their cycles, do the deed within the proper window of time and boom, they conceive.
 But for the one in every six women who struggles with fertility, this is not the case.

-When your friend can't get pregnant (and you can) When you’re struggling to start a family, the world—jam-packed with baby bumps and family parking spots—seems designed to cruelly remind you that there is something missing from your life.
+When you’re struggling to start a family, the world—jam-packed with baby bumps and family parking spots—seems designed to cruelly remind you that there is something missing from your life.
 Whether you’re having trouble getting pregnant or staying pregnant, regular life can be a little alienating, and friends who already have children can feel like strangers.
 For those who know someone with pregnancy woes, it is very important to tread lightly when approached for a chat, because even a well-meaning friend can seem callous when offering up advice.
 Unfortunately, there is no right thing to say to someone who is having a hard time getting or staying pregnant—though listening is always welcome—but there are definitely a few things to avoid saying.
 Here are some examples.

 1. “Relax and it will happen.”